Knoph1/ALX_Simple_Quiz/README.md

 # TASK 1: Advanced HTML Registration Form

 This project is a responsive, styled **User Registration Form** built with advanced HTML, CSS and JavaScript.
-It features client-side validation, visual feedback for users, and DOM manipulation to ensure interactive and dynamic form behavior.
+It features client-side validation, visual feedback for users and DOM manipulation to ensure interactive and dynamic form behavior.

 ## 📷 Preview